ngua/rumps/TODOS/dsl.md

 END
 ```

-**Open question**: How much static type checking to enforce at parse/compile time vs runtime?
+**Resolved**: All type checking is **runtime only**.
+RUMPS is an interpreted query language—type annotations are validated when code executes, not at parse time.

 ## Fundamental Primitive: COLLECT